aleshaleksey/fansys23/14-recipes.md

 ## Vanguard
 The vanguard is a martial archetype that focuses on closing quickly with the enemy and inflicting massive damage, often sacrificing defence for offence.

+The build works best with heavy weapons and medium armour, concentrating on STR for maximum damage, but not neglecting CON and CHA for the minimum durability required to survive long enough to deal that damage.

+The "[Flash Step](06-abilities.md#flash-step)" ability is used to close with the target, while "[Berserk I](06-abilities.md#berserk-i-v)", "[Broad Strike](06-abilities.md)", "[Great Strike](06-abilities.md)" and [Multi Attack I](06-abilities.md#multi-attack-i-iii)" are then used to maximise damage.
+Any additional abilities are there to increase survivability.
+Proficiency with at least one weapon group that contains heavy weapons (pole arms, axes, heavy blades, percussive) is essential.

 |Level (base)|SP dice (Nat)| MP dice (Sup)|NAP|SAP|Abilities|Proficiencies|Notes|
 |-|-|-|-|-|-|-|-|
 |1 (1) |3  (1)|2  (1)|2|2|[Berserk I](06-abilities.md#berserk-i-v), [Evasive](06-abilities.md#evasive), STAT +1|Medium Armour, Strikes, Throws, Light Blades, Heavy Blades||